geoffrey-diederichs/ROP_Emporium/01_ret2win/README.md

 Using gdb, we'll find out how many bytes we need to send to modify the return address.

-Let's take a look at the stack right after we've send 32 bytes :
+Let's take a look at the stack right after we've send 32 bytes (the size of `local_28`) :

 ```gdb
 gef➤  r <<< $(python3 -c 'import sys; sys.stdout.buffer.write(b"\x41"*32)')